Day 2 (20.6km, 897m)

 My route up to the bealach sweeps to the left of the stream round a knoll to avoid the steep sides of the ravine.
 Near the top the ground is a deep brown bog, drier than would be expected, but still a bog.
 The route flattens out and it looks as if there is no way through into the next valley.
 Only after crossing the peat hags, can a route be spotted sneaking alongside the stream into a flat area on the bealach where the waters gather their thoughts before dropping down the hillsides on either side.
 Looking back along the glen, Beoraid is lonely, lovely and yet lost, but not in the same way as Kinlochbeoraid.
 The loch is lost to the people who do not tramp up there through the wet and the squelch.
 With rock or harder ground the walk would be so much easier and so much more populated.
 The same applies to the route up from Beoraid.

 On the cusp of treading from one valley to the next, one last glimpse confirms that there is no sign of the alphabet boys, who will probably be heading over to Glen Pean, or the Canadian couple, in particular the woman.
-She was tired yesterday, and I don’t know why I keep thinking about her, but I do, maybe it was because I thought she was distressed; maybe her quiet suffering resonated with me.
+She was tired yesterday, and I don’t know why I keep thinking about her, but I do, possibly because I thought she was distressed; as if her quiet suffering resonated with me.
 But she never spoke, nor made eye contact, so who knows.
 But I do hope she will be okay.

 It is easy enough to step into the water to be closer to the stone, and part of its attraction is that you have to touch it.
 Inspect it.
 Marvel at it.
 But what is it?
 A lure; a tempt for the unwary.
 If this was an Indiana Jones film, the big boulder would fall upon the unsuspecting traveller the moment the two-tone stone was touched by the warmth of a human hand.
 The way the stone is half white, half brown looks so odd and yet it is at home.
 This is where it lives, under the protection of a boulder in a stream.
 No tricks or traps, just a fluke of nature.
 A chihuahua guarded by a rottweiler.
 Weird and beautiful.
 The water tastes gorgeous and is cold enough to cause a headache because I drink too much of it too fast.